va7sdf/va7sdf.github.io/_posts/2016-02-10-raspberry-pi-real--time-flight-tracker.md

 + One USB 2.0 port.
 (Keep in mind the USB dongle is quite large and can interfere with access to other ports.)
 + Raspbian Wheezy or Jessie (full or lite) either installed via NOOBS or from an image is fine.
-+ Location for the antenna with no obstructions - outside or in a window is best.
++ Location for the antenna with no obstructions &mdash; outside or in a window is best.
-+ \[optional\] Account(s) with <a href="http://flightradar24.com/" rel="noreferrer">FlightRadar24 Premium</a> and/or [FlightAware](https://flightaware.com), if you plan to feed data.
++ \[optional\] Account(s) with <a href="http://flightradar24.com/" rel="noreferrer">FlightRadar24.com</a> and/or [FlightAware](https://flightaware.com/), if you plan to feed data.
 (Setting up the accounts is beyond the scope of this post.)
 + \[optional\] Latitude, longitude and altitude of antenna position, if you plan to use MLAT.
-(If your smartphones' built-in GPS only shows latitude and longitude, you can use a third-party app to get the altitude.
+(If your smartphone's built-in GPS only shows latitude and longitude, you can use a third-party app to get the altitude.
 Another option is to use FreeMapTools [Elevation Finder](https://www.freemaptools.com/elevation-finder.htm) or similar to obtain your approximate latitude, longitude, and elevation.
 If you use the website, remember to then add the height of your antenna from the ground elevation to get the altitude.)
-+ \[optional\] SSH access, if you plan to operate your Pi headless.
++ \[optional\] SSH access, if you plan to operate your Pi headless or remotely.
-+ \[optional\] Static IP so you can access the built-in dump1090 web interface; use network tools, such as netcat (nc) to view CSV output for debugging; or, use dynamic DNS behind your network.
++ \[optional\] Static IP so you can access the built-in dump1090 web server; use network tools, such as netcat (nc) to view CSV output for debugging; or, use dynamic DNS behind your network.

 ---

 ## Installation

 We will set up the FR24 feeder first.
-This package includes a fork of [dump1090](https://github.com/MalcolmRobb/dump1090) with MLAT support, which we'll use to provide data to both FR24 and PiAware feeders.
+This package includes a fork of [dump1090](https://github.com/MalcolmRobb/dump1090), with MLAT support, which we'll use to provide data to both FR24 and FA feeders.

 With each command line, I've included screenshots of sample output for your reference.
 Keep in mind that your output might differ depending on your system's configuration and current state.

-### FlightRadar Feeder Installation
+### FlightRadar24.com Feeder Installation

 #### tl;dr (too long; didn't read)

-This one-liner will download, install, and setup the FlightRadar24.com feeder and will then initiate the user configuration.
+This one-liner will download, install, and setup the FR24 feeder and will then initiate the user configuration.
 What happens automatically is effectively the same as the steps followed during a manual install so you're free to use either method.

 	sudo bash -c "$(wget -O - http://repo.feed.flightradar24.com/install_fr24_rpi.sh)"